foldda/rda/README.md

 <img src='img/Pre-Post-office-system.png' width='470' align='center'>
 </div>

-As we all know, using the Post Office is convenient and cost-effective for posting goods of different shapes and sizes, because the standard parcel processing can meet the client's wide range of requirements, and the shared logistics and freight system helps cut down the cost.
+As we know, using the Post Office is convenient and cost-effective for posting goods to, sometimes unfamiliar, people.
+As a Post Office's service caters for all kninds of requirements, such as parcels of different shapes and sizes, and uses the shared logistics and freight system helps cutting down the cost.

 <div align='center'>
 <img src='img/Post-office-system.png' width='550' align='center'>
 </div>

-Also, technical speaking, having the XML/JSON schemas used in building the pipelines, the connected programs are “tightly coupled” by the fixed data models defined by the schema, making them inflexible to changes.
-If one of the programs has evolved and the data model needs to be changed, the pipelines need to be modified to accomdate the changes, and the situation can be more complex if the data model is depended by multiple parties and they cannot make the change at the same time.
+Also, technical speaking, programs depend on schema-based data exchange are “tightly coupled” by the fixed data models enforced by the schema, making them inflexible to changes.
+If one of the programs has evolved and the data model needs to be changed, the pipelines connecting the programs need to be updated to maintain compatibility, and the situation can be more complex if the data model is depended by multiple parties and they cannot make the change at the same time.

 ## Towards Universal Data Exchange

 Universal Data Exchange, or UDX, is an envisioned data communication service for all programs to use for exchanging data.
-UDX provides the benefits of being convenient and cost-effective using the same “post-office-like” approach - that is, by sharing a common, generic data collection and delivery services, rather than individually building ad-hoc dedicated data-exchange solutions.
+UDX provides the benefits of being convenient and cost-effective using the same “post-office-like” approach - that is, by sharing a common, generic data transport and delivery services, rather than individually building ad-hoc dedicated data-exchange solutions.

 <div align='center'>
 <img src='img/Charian-data-transport.png' width='550'>